zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i8.png)

 - You will be presented with a Dashboard summarizing all of your available services.
-You have access to several services, but only Database and Compute are visible.  **Click** on **Customize Dashboard** to add GoldenGate to your list of visible services.
+You have access to several available services, but only services that have instances deployed will be visible.
+You should see Database, Compute, and GoldenGate.
+If you do not see GoldenGate **Click** on **Customize Dashboard** to add GoldenGate to your list of visible services.

 	![](images/100/i9.png)